raspberrypilearning/editor-hello-world/en/step_16.md

 ### Tip

-Here are a list of some emojis you might like to use.:
+Here is a list of some emojis you might like to use:

 🎊 🙌 🙌🏼 🙌🏽 🙌🏾 🙌🏿 😃 🕒 🎨 🎮 🔬 🎉 🕶️ 🎲 😊
 🦄 🚀 💯 ⭐ 💛 ❤️ 📚 ⚽ 🏏 🏀 🥋 🏆 ✨ 🥺 🌈 🔥 ♻️ 🌳